Computer monitor: Security vulnerabilities

 Van Eck phreaking is the process of remotely displaying the contents of a CRT or LCD by detecting its electromagnetic emissions.
 It is named after Dutch computer researcher Wim van Eck, who in 1985 published the first paper on it, including proof of concept.
+While most effective on older CRT monitors due to their strong electromagnetic emissions, it can potentially apply to LCDs as well, although modern shielding techniques significantly mitigate the risk.
 Phreaking more generally is the process of exploiting telephone networks.